-The carving will feature in a curated guided tour Tuesday through Saturday at 11 am until September 3rd, 2023.
-The Salish Summer Carving Tour will be a guided journey with an SLCC Ambassador, beginning with a welcome drum song, storytelling will showcase art and oral traditions from both the Squamish Nation and Lil’wat Nation throughout the Great Hall telling of their distinctive connection to the land of the shared territories.
-The tour will then introduce this year’s Salish Summer Carving an immersive carving session connecting with Master Carver and Apprentice.
-Guests will learn about the Tree of Life and the spirit of each carving, continuing to give to land and culture long after they have fallen.
-Included with Museum Admission, the Salish Summer Carving Tour can also be booked as a private group tour for any age including school groups, and can include add-on interactive craft workshops.
+The carving featured in a curated guided tour Tuesday through Saturday at 11 am until September 3rd, 2023.
+The Salish Summer Carving Tour was a guided journey with an SLCC Ambassador, beginning with a welcome drum song, storytelling will showcase art and oral traditions from both the Squamish Nation and Lil’wat Nation throughout the Great Hall telling of their distinctive connection to the land of the shared territories.
+The tour then introduced this year’s Salish Summer Carving an immersive carving session connecting with Master Carver and Apprentice.
+Guests learned about the Tree of Life and the spirit of each carving, continuing to give to land and culture long after they have fallen.
+Included with Museum Admission, the Salish Summer Carving Tour could also be booked as a private group tour for any age including school groups, and included potiential add-on interactive craft workshops.

 Through the Salish Summer Carving Series, the SLCC cultivates the distinctive Skwxwú7mesh and Lílw̓at7úl ways – the authentic Indigenous culture of the shared territories that Whistler stands on, sharing a truly meaningful cultural experience with the community, guests and global audience.